This Thai-inspired green curry meatball sub is not nearly as green as the name implies.

 French-style sandwich rolls

 An overnight starter sets these French-style bread rolls to be extra flavorful.
-A hot water bath in the oven provides a hearty crunch to the crust, while leaving a soft interior perfect for sandwiching.
+A hot water steam in the oven provides a hearty crunch to the crust, while leaving a soft interior perfect for sandwiching.

 Get Recipe